-When thinking about integrating the different technologies of organisations consideration must be given to the following to guide the postmerger integration process.
+When considering the integration of different organisational technologies, the following points must be taken into account to guide the postmerger integration process.

 It is clear through the engagements with our clients across multiple industries that without a clear vision and roadmap for the integration of the technologies, full business integration is not possible, which means the full potential of the deal cannot be realised.
 A technology strategy must be created that aligns to the new organisation's business strategy and vision.
 As part of the technology strategy there needs to be a clear understanding of how and what will be integrated between the two organisations.
-Using a model, business process integration and business process standardisation, the integration principles are based on four quadrants.
+Based on a two-by-two matrix, with business process integration on one axis and business process standardisation on the other. integration principles can be developed ranging from diversification to unification.